There are many reasons why your AC system freezes up.

 - Unsecured fittings

 How long your unit has been working and the area of the leak determine whether you should repair or replace your AC system.

 Dirty evaporator coil—Over time, the evaporator coil gets dirty and causes issues similar to a clogged filter.
 You’ll slowly get lower airflow until your equipment freezes or stops cooling.
 You’ll need to call Rob's Albertan Service Experts to repair the malfunction.

 Broken blower motor or relay—A blower motor running at an inaccurate speed or not turning on at all can lead to freezing.
 It might also be irregular, starting at full speed and going slower after it heats up.
 Or a relay can make it start one time and not the subsequent time.
 In either situation, you will need to get in touch with Rob's Albertan Service Experts to fix the issue.

-Scheduling yearly AC maintenance or heat pump maintenance might help you avoid this malfunction.
+Scheduling yearly AC maintenance might help you avoid this malfunction.
 Our pros will comprehensively inspect and clean your system, which often allows us to locate little problems before they turn into major issues.